 Rune setup: 2 Life + 2 Strength (4 slots), 2 Life + 3 Strength + 1 Speed (6 slots)

-Why it works: The Life runes give enough HP to survive a nuke, while Strength runes keep the damage respectable.
-This is the most versatile build in the game.
+Why it works: Enough HP to survive a nuke, enough attack to stay threatening.
+The most versatile build in the game.

-When to use: Any monster that needs to survive and deal damage.
-This is the default build for most Mythics that are not dedicated tanks or glass cannons.
+When to use: Default build for most Mythics that aren’t dedicated tanks or glass cannons.

 Tank Build